MaxDobbs32/Axios/README.md

 First, Axios operates on a list of cells that grow over time.
 Each cell has two possible values, zero or one (not to be confused with the 0 and 1 operators).
 In this implimentation, cells are stored as bits, but other data types like booleans can also serve this purpose.
 There is also a pointer located along the list.

 Second, code is always divided into states (similar to a Turing machine).
-At the beginning of each state, the cell at which the pointer is located is changed.
+At the beginning of each state, the cell at which the pointer is located is always changed.

 The two core operators are 0 and 1, and 2 and 3 are used for output and input respectively.
 Note that Axios does not require these operators be Western Arabic numerals, as other numeral systems can be used to write programs.